bradymiller/bradymiller.github.io/todo/index.md

 ## TODO lists

 ### STAT
-1. Release patch 1 (md5sum:f026ff19ac682dae4c5ff85c1dda9f5b) (when done, then change docker examples back to mariadb)
+1. Change docker examples and docker farm to mariadb 10.4
+1. Release 5.0.2 xampp package
 1. 5.0.2 release security specific blog
 1. 5.0.2 release PR
 1. Release 5.0.2 deb package (the popups and php edit is not working)
-1. Release 5.0.2 xampp package
 1. Ensure the mysqli.allow_local_infile setting works as expected in the ubuntu package (see 1 above).
 1. sherwin's sql inject thing fix